Playlist: Sunday Feels

 J. Cole got so big and is able to be a (B-List) celebrity thanks to his fan base, and thanks to the time of the internet and instant communication, he only needs them to make a big BANG.
 So for his marketing plan, he decided to use his fan base as the medium.
 He went directly to the fans, had real & genuine interactions with them ($ a dream concerts, visiting fans, etc.).

 To announce the launch of his new album, only thing he did was tweet the trailer of said album on November 16th and then he let his fans spread the word.
 After that, he went to several radios around the US to give them a listen of the album.
 While in one of these cities he went to visit a fan at her house to give her her very own listening session of 2014FHD with J. Cole.
 In the middle of his radio tour, he announced that he would be back to 2014, Forest Hills Drive to host a listening party for some fans who would get to hear it before everyone else.
 How genius is that??
 I'm not saying that it wasn't genuine but it is still a genius marketing move.
 By inviting fans to his home and giving them the opportunity to listen to the album before everyone else, he made them feel special and part of something bigger than them; they knew what the world was going to hear before and the artist gave them access to it and was with them when they listened to it.
 He also played perfectly around the subject of the album which is finding your way back home when you get a bit lost in the world and brought his fans to "the only place like home he's ever known".
 A day after the listening sessions, the album leaks online.
 Two days after the leak, he releases the video for the first song off of the album, says nothing about the leak.
 He just tweets an iTunes link on the day of the release of the album and that's it.
 Meanwhile, his partner at Dreamville and very good friend Ib tweets and he asks people to show him how much albums they got.
 A retweet by Ib means a chance that J. Cole sees it and decides to pop up at your place so people buy tons of albums (up to 20) and tweet their pictures to Ib, more sales.
 Then the FMSL Tour, Fuck Money Spread Love, J. Cole decides to just go on the road and stop whenever, tell his fans where he is and meet them with their album so he can sign them.
-Now, if you're a fan & you haven't bought a physical copy of the album yet, you're going to go buy it in case J. Cole comes to your city and is somewhere where he can sign it for you, more sales
+Now, if you're a fan & you haven't bought a physical copy of the album yet, you're going to go buy it in case J. Cole comes to your city and is somewhere where he can sign it for you, more sales.

 Like he said in Let Nas Down, he is "just a man of the people, not above but equal" and he's trying to find way to incorporate that idea in his marketing strategy and he did it brilliantly.
 I'm not saying that his approach was anything short of amazing and real, it just clearly had as an end goal to sell albums, because this is his job, & it succeeded.